badsectorlabs/ludus/docs/docs/environment-guides/barbhack-ctf-2024.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# SANS Workshop: Active Directory Privilege Escalation with Empire!
+# BarbHack CTF 2024 (Gotham City - Active Directory Lab)

 :::success Props!

-Huge shout out to [@ladhaAleem](https://twitter.com/LadhaAleem) converting the "BarbHack CTF 2024 (Gotham City - Active Directory Lab)" workshop created by [@mpgn_x64]((https://x.com/mpgn_x64) to an ansible playbook and making it work with Ludus as well!
+Huge shout out to [@ladhaAleem](https://twitter.com/LadhaAleem) converting the "BarbHack CTF 2024 (Gotham City - Active Directory Lab)" workshop created by [@mpgn_x64](https://x.com/mpgn_x64) to an ansible playbook and making it work with Ludus as well!

 :::

-## Description from BarbHack CTF 2024 (Gotham City - Active Directory Lab)
+## Description from BarbHack CTF 2024

 Welcome to the NetExec Active Directory Lab!
 This lab is designed to teach you how to exploit Active Directory (AD) environments using the powerful tool NetExec.